godunko/a0b-examples/README.md

 alr index --name a0b --add https://github.com/godunko/a0b-alire-index.git
 ```

+`boards` directory contains some utilities to build, flash and debug examples on particular boards.
+You can use it to grab some ideas.

 ## Repository file tree structure

 * `<example>` directories contains all files for the given example